GAN-Control: Explicitly Controllable GANs: Related work

-\paragraph{Explicit control over image generation} Recently, three novel methods were proposed to allow explicit control over \emph{de novo} face image generation: StyleRig~\cite{Tewari_2020_CVPR}, DiscoFaceGAN~\cite{deng2020disentangled} (DFG), and CONFIG~\cite{KowalskiECCV2020}.
+\textbf{Explicit control over image generation:} Conditional GANs~\cite{cgan,Odena2017ConditionalIS,Miyato2018cGANsWP,brock2018large} have been widely employed to control the generation by incorporating a class label inference loss term.
+All these works support conditioning on a single discrete (categorical) variable and are not suitable for continues variables, as was broadly discussed in Ding~\etal~\cite{ding2021ccgan}.
+Furthermore, none of the above works address the problem of controlling multiple attributes at once.
+Recently, three novel methods were proposed to allow fine-grained explicit control over \emph{de novo} face image generation: StyleRig~\cite{Tewari_2020_CVPR}, DiscoFaceGAN~\cite{deng2020disentangled} (DFG), and CONFIG~\cite{KowalskiECCV2020}.
 These methods propose solutions for translating controls of 3D face rendering models to GAN-generating processes.
 Both StyleRig and DFG utilize 3DMM~\cite{blanz1999morphable} parameters as controls in the generation framework.
 This restricts both approaches to provide controls only over the expression, pose and illumination, while preserving identity (ID).
 CONFIG uses a custom 3D image rendering pipeline to generate an annotated synthetic dataset.
 This dataset is later used to acquire controls matching the synthetic ground truth, allowing CONFIG to add controls such as hair style and gaze.
 Producing such datasets is hard and requires professional handcrafted 3D assets.
 We emphasize that these methods are only applicable in the domain of human faces, and only to the controls parametrized by 3D face models.
 In contrast to the above methods, our approach does not rely on 3D face rendering frameworks.
 Rather, it relies on our ability to estimate such properties.
-In the age of open-source deep learning research, many models predicting such properties are readily available.